-I am currently a Marie Sklodowska-Curie Fellow at the Center for Southeast European Studies, University of Graz, where I am Principal Investigator in the project Reclaiming the cities in the post-Yugoslav space (ReCitYu), funded from the EU Framework Programme for Research and Innovation HORIZON 2020.
+I am currently Assistant Professor at the Faculty of Political and Social Sciences of the Scuola Normale Superiore and Project Coordinator of the Erasmus+ Jean Monnet Network “Transnational Political Contention in Europe” (TraPoCo).
+Between 2018 and 2021 I have been Marie Sklodowska-Curie Fellow at the Center for Southeast European Studies, University of Graz, where I was Principal Investigator in the project Reclaiming the cities in the post-Yugoslav space (ReCitYu), funded from the EU Framework Programme for Research and Innovation HORIZON 2020.

 Previously, I have been a post-doctoral research fellow at Scuola Normale Superiore of Florence (Italy), involved in the project “Mobilizing for Democracy – Collective Action and the Refugee Crisis”, for which I investigated the protests and grassroots initiatives in solidarity with refugees in Austria and in the countries of former Yugoslavia in the context of the 2015-16 refugee crisis.